reselbob/TerrificTacos/README.md

 # Terrific Tacos
-A project that demonstrates the concepts behind event sourcing written in TypeScript
+A project, written in TypeScript, demonstrates the concepts behind event sourcing.

 # Install the packages